Saturday, March 25, 2017

 Served with Hamburger Kartoffelsalat (potato salad) but foreign beer: Jever Pils

-The houses of Deichstraße are built on the dike, which tames the waters of the Alster river flowing into the Elbe nearby.
+The houses of Deichstraße are built on the dike, which tames the waters of the Alster River, which flows into the Elbe nearby.

 The photo was taken from the waterfront.